MRU-CSIS-3512-001-202301-ASG/the-project-nsriv531/project-journal.md

 Week of 2023-01-16

 Poor vik seems to be having a rough time....too bad it sucks when you see people in need of help, but all you can do is listen and be there on the sidelines...also DAMN, Nate's in a mood too?
-This is why
+This is why relationships suck...

 Continued to work on the login page, made sure the form was properly working, assigned a method to the associated form.